CSS Portal

 Browser Support

-The following table will show you the current browser support for the CSS border-inline-start-width property.
+The following information will show you the current browser support for the CSS border-inline-start-width property.
+Hover over a browser icon to see the version that first introduced support for this CSS property.

 Desktop